StarTrooper08/GSoC_Learnings/README.md

 **1. R Contribution Workflow**

-The main and important component was the R contribution workflow.
-And we were setting this up on codespace using docker and bash scripting.
-The normal R setup steps on the local machine for R studio were mentioned on the R documentation page but here we have performed these steps on Codespace which is a VSCode editor but on a browser so the process of R installation was a little bit different.
-It was quite challenging for me to try out the R installation process on codespace(VSCode) cause I've never worked around the R source code that much but both of my Mentors helped me here and we were able do the basic R setup on codespace after doing little bit changes in dockerfile and bash commands.
+The central part of our project was the R contribution workflow, a crucial component.
+We set this up in Codespaces using Docker and bash scripting.
+Normally, the steps to build R on a local Ubuntu machine were explained in the R Development Guide.
+However, in Codespaces, which is a browser-based version of VSCode, the process was a bit different due to its unique environment.
+For me, it was a challenge to adapt the R installation process to Codespaces because I hadn't worked extensively with R source code before.
+Thankfully, both of my mentors provided valuable assistance.
+Together, we managed to create a simple contributor workflow: building R, making small code changes, and seeing those changes in Codespaces.
+This required tweaking the dockerfile and using specific bash commands.

 **2. Changing the terminal path to use the custom-installed R version**